Answer all the questions

 Topic: Impact of World War II on West Africa

-⭐ World War II helped increase political awareness in West Africa as people became more conscious of their rights and the potential for independence.
-The war exposed the contradictions of colonial rule and fostered movements for self-determination across the region.
+World War II made people in West Africa more aware of their rights and the possibility of gaining independence.
+The war showed the problems with colonial rule and helped spark movements for self-rule in the region.

 Explanation: